dansanderson/easyasm65/README.md

 ## How to stop a running program

 Because source code and programs often share the same memory, EasyAsm copies your source file to another memory location before it assembles and runs the program.
-When you assemble and run your program with `SYS $1E00`, EasyAsm watches for the program to exit using the `rts` instruction, then copies the source file back into program memory so you can continue to edit it.
+When you assemble and run your program, EasyAsm watches for the program to exit using the `rts` instruction, then copies the source file back into program memory so you can continue to edit it.

 That's nice, but it's not always possible—or even desired.
 A typical machine code program never exits.
 A broken machine code program might get stuck before it can exit.